kolosek/finance_math/README.md

 ## Advanced Usage

-Create an instance, and pass parameters for nominal annual rate, duration (in months), and amount of loan, and additional values such as bank fee, currency protection, and fee for each monthly payment
+Create an instance, and pass parameters for nominal annual rate, duration (in months), and amount of loan, and additional values such as bank fee, currency protection, and fee for each monthly payment.

+Defaults are bank fee = 5, currency protection = 3, so please update if you need other values.

 ```ruby